emqx/emqx-operator/README.md

 - EMQX 5.10
 - EMQX 6.x

-Requires Kubernetes >= 1.27.
-PVC auto-cleanup for core nodes (on scale-down and CR deletion) relies on the `StatefulSetAutoDeletePVC` feature gate, which is stable and enabled by default since Kubernetes 1.32.
+Requires Kubernetes >= 1.27, with following features:
+- Feature gate `StatefulSetAutoDeletePVC`.
+  * Graduated to stable in Kubernetes 1.32 and is enabled by default.
+  * On Kubernetes 1.27 through 1.31, the feature gate exists but may need to be explicitly enabled.

 ## Installation